ibm-cloud-docs/database-tools/database-tools-about.md

 * Microsoft SQL
 * {{site.data.keyword.mysql}}

-**Note:** Your database package offerings depend on the operating system you choose.
+Your database package offerings depend on the operating system you choose.
+{: note}